ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 Before contributing to this repository, please read our [Democracy page](https://www.classicpress.net/democracy/) to understand how we make decisions about what is included in ClassicPress, and our [roadmap](https://www.classicpress.net/roadmap/) to see what's already planned for the next couple of releases.

-The **petitions process** mentioned in that document is very important to help us prioritize new features based on the needs of our users.
-There are some [exceptions](https://www.classicpress.net/democracy/#democracy-exceptions) to this process for minor changes and bugfixes, but generally speaking it is a good idea to ask in one of our communication channels (see below) before undertaking a change.
+The **petitions process** mentioned in our Democracy document is very important to help us prioritize new features based on the needs of our users.
+There are some [exceptions](https://www.classicpress.net/democracy/#democracy-exceptions) to this process for minor changes and bugfixes, but generally speaking it is a good idea to search or ask in one of our communication channels (see below) before undertaking a change, because most changes should go through the petitions process.

 Also, please be sure to follow our [code of conduct](https://www.classicpress.net/democracy/#democracy-conduct) in all interactions with ClassicPress community members.